What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 If hemoglobin is not critically low, most often this deviation can be corrected by normalizing your diet.

-Iron is an element in our blood that is able to carry oxygen to organs and cells.
-A decrease in the concentration of hemoglobin in the blood is due to a lack of iron in the body.
+Iron is an element in our blood that is capable of carrying oxygen to organs and cells.
+A decrease in hemoglobin concentration in the blood is due to a lack of iron in the body.
 Therefore, it is very important that the diet is complete, varied and includes foods rich in iron.

 1. Give up coffee and strong tea for a while.